GEOS-DEV/GEOS/src/docs/sphinx/tutorials/fieldCase/Tutorial.rst

   - how to import external mesh information and properties,
   - how to run a specific solver (here, flow) in a specific region only,
-  - the basic syntax of a solver block for wells,
+  - the basic method of using boxes to set up boundary conditions,
-  - how to control output and visualize results.
+  - how to control output frequency and export results for visualization.

 **Input file**